Coronavirus panic buying: Man tasered in toilet paper fight as world reacts to alarm down under

 A man has been tasered after a fight over toilet paper broke out at a Big W supermarket in regional New South Wales.

-Police arrested the 50-year-old man after he allegedly assaulted a customer and a staff member at Tamworth Shoppingworld this morning.
+Officers were called to the Tamworth Shoppingworld after being told a 50-year-old man began to argue with a staff member and another customer before he allegedly assaulted them.

 It's understood the fight was over toilet paper.

-No charges have been laid.
+Police arrested him and he was taken to Tamworth police station but no charges have been laid.

 READ MORE: